$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Simplified twin Pati-Salam theory of flavour

 \subsubsection{$R_{K^{(*)}}$ and $R_{D^{(*)}}$}

-Current deviations in the $R_{K^{(*)}}$ and $R_{D^{(*)}}$ ratios can be addressed via tree-level contributions mediated by the $U_{1}$ vector leptoquark, see Fig.~\ref{fig:Leptoquark_RK_RD}.
-After integrating out $U_{1}$, we obtain the following effective operators (after applying a Fierz rearrangement, which in this case does not carry a minus sign),
+New contributions to the $R_{D^{(*)}}$ and $R_{K^{(*)}}$ ratios arise in our model via tree-level contributions mediated by the $U_{1}$ vector leptoquark, see the formulae in Appendix \ref{subsec:b_c_tau_nu_Appendix} and \ref{subsec:b_s_ll_Appendix}.
+After integrating out $U_{1}$, we obtain the following scaling